portier/public-infra/server-config/README.md

    `smtp_password`.
 We deliberately keep these outside of the repository AND outside the world-readable Nix store.

- - Create `/private/github-token.txt` containing just the GitHub personal access token.
-This token is only used to access public data, so doesn't need any special access.
+ - Create `/private/github-token.txt` containing just a GitHub personal access token.
+This token should have the `public_repo` scope in order to download artifacts.

  - Create `/private/webhook-secret.txt` containing a random secret (something like `pwgen -s 64`) used to protect the webhook calls for continuous